Dr. Bill Price – Dean

 To be eligible to receive a BBA in Accountancy, Finance, Management, or Marketing or a BA in Economics, at least 9 upper level semester credit hours of the required coursework in the major field must be successfully completed at The University of Texas of the Permian Basin.
 Required coursework in the major field includes specific required courses in the major field as well as electives required in the major field.
 The discipline coordinator must approve all upper level transfer hours in the major.

-The College of Business and Engineering does not award double majors.
+The College of Business does not award double majors.
 Students desiring a double major should seek a second baccalaureate degree.
 Other general requirements depend on the degree and major.

 The Texas Higher Education Coordinating Board has approved the Field of Study Curriculum for Business.
 The following Texas Common Course Numbering System (TCCNS) courses are fully transferable to The University of Texas of the Permian Basin to meet the Field of Study Requirements for Business: ECON 2301 and ECON 2302, MATH 1325, COSC (BCIS) 1305 or 1405, SPCH 1311 (with appropriate content only) or SPCH 1315 or SPCH 1321 (preferred), ACCT 2301 or ACCT 2401, and ACCT 2302 or ACCT 2402 only.
 The MATH and SPCH classes also meet General Education requirements.